You are here: Home > Section on Human Genetics

 The normal human lifespan is marked by a complex series of developmental transitions, with relative stability during adulthood and, ultimately, a gradual decline in viability.
 Clock-like mechanisms presumably underlie the developmental events that occur through childhood and adolescence.
 Further, instabilities in such mechanisms are likely to be an integral part of the aging process and to contribute to many common degenerative diseases of later life.
-A breakthrough in the area of developmental transitions would have remarkable implications and underscores today's widespread interest in the rapidly evolving field of epigenomics as the key to further progress.
+A breakthrough in the area of developmental transitions would have remarkable implications, and our research in this area reflects today's widespread interest in the rapidly evolving field of epigenomics as the key to further progress.

 Whole genome surveys of epigenome structure

 The past year saw continued application of next-Gen sequencing approaches to studies that use human tissues from several clinical sources.
-We obtain peripheral blood monocytes from newborns (cord blood) through a collaboration with the Perinatology Branch, NICHD, while monocytes from adults are available through the NIH Department of Transfusion Medicine.
-The cells are analyzed either directly or after differentiation in vitro into antigen-presenting dendritic cells.
 We procure human skin fibroblasts from newborns and adults, as needed, under a protocol approved by the NICHD Institutional Review Board.
-Third, through collaborative work with Alan DeCherney, we obtain human ovarian granulosa cells harvested in association with ART (assisted reproductive technology) services at Shady Grove Hospital (Gaithersburg, MD).
+Through collaborative work with Alan DeCherney and James Segars, we obtain human ovarian granulosa cells harvested in association with ART (assisted reproductive technology) services at Shady Grove Hospital (Gaithersburg, MD).

 Click image to enlarge.

-Given the rapid progress of epigenomics and the very large data sets generated by chromatin immunoprecipitation (ChIP) combined with next-Gen sequencing–based (ChIP-seq) analyses, continuing refinement of bioinformatics tools is essential.
-Along these lines, we constantly improve and extend our genome annotation, pattern recognition, and pattern comparison algorithms.
-For topology-based mapping of chromatin patterns, we are also collaborating with the Section on Chromatin and Gene Expression (headed by David Clark) on the small yeast genome, which permits much deeper sequencing coverage, and thus much higher resolution patterns.
-Finally, new bioinformatic tools are being developed to efficiently link patterns in RNA expression data sets with epigenome features.
+Given the rapid progress of epigenomics and the very large data sets generated by linking next-Gen sequencing–based approaches to chromatin immunoprecipitation (ChIP-seq), bisulfite analysis (RRBS), and RNA expression studies (RNA-seq), continuing refinement of bioinformatics tools is essential.
+We constantly improve and extend our genome annotation, pattern recognition, and pattern comparison algorithms.
+For topology-based mapping of chromatin patterns, we have also collaborated with the Section on Chromatin and Gene Expression (headed by David Clark) on the small yeast genome, which permits highly deepened sequencing coverage, and thus hightened resolution patterns.
+Over the past year, a particularly important advance was development of new bioinformatic tools to efficiently link patterns in RNA expression data sets with epigenome features (Figure 1).

 - Supplementary funding from the Program in Reproductive and Adult Endocrinology, NICHD